-2.5.
+2.6.
 Equipment Installation and Maintenance.
-Installation of hydroacoustic transducers and radio telemetry equipment will begin in March at The Dalles Dam.
-Installation of hydroacoustic transducers at intakes 1-1, 1-2, 1-3, 17-3, 18-1, and 18-2 will be performed by divers and thus require appropriate outages of adjacent units.
-Additionally, limited pre-season inspection of radio telemetry equipment will be necessary during these dives.
+Installation of hydroacoustic transducers and radio telemetry equipment will begin in January at The Dalles Dam.
+Installation of hydroacoustic transducers in turbine unit intakes will be performed by divers and thus require appropriate outages of adjacent units.
+Additionally, limited pre-season inspection of radio telemetry equipment may be necessary during these dives.
 Dates for these installations and inspections are pending.
-In-season outages may also be required to repair or replace damaged equipment.
+Inseason outages may also be required to repair or replace damaged equipment.

-Equipment will be removed in early August with procedures and outages similar to the installation outages discussed above, if removal can be accomplished without manipulating the spill schedule.
-Equipment removal will be delayed until after the spill season if necessary to prevent interruptions to other ongoing evaluations.
+Equipment will be removed in early August with procedures and outages similar to the installation outages discussed above.
+If removal cannot be accomplished without manipulating the spill schedule, equipment removal will be delayed until after the spill season to prevent interruptions to other ongoing evaluations.